jandissing/kea_g9_sensehat_twitterbot_django/README.md

 7 - If on local computer: insert fake data to dabase:

+python scripts/insert_fake_data.py

+8 - create super user:

+python manage.py createsuperuser

+9 - go to 127.0.0.1:8000/admin and edit the table Team members.
+After inserting data it will be displayed on the web page.

-7 - start django server:
+10 - start django server:

 python3 manage.py runserver

 8 - go to 127.0.0.1:8000 and see live website